tad-lispy/ecosystem-simulation/README.md

 ## Design Goals

 There are several goals and constraints that drive the development of this system.
-I discuss them below.
+I will discuss them below.

 ### Fun 😀